 “Sleep serves a vital physiological function and is probably the single most important factor in exercise recovery,” notes Dr. Nayantara Santhi.
 “Besides helping the body to recover from fatigue by repairing processes, sleep also plays a vital role on neurophysiology, cognitive function, and mood, all of which suggest that sleep plays a vital role in waking lives.”

 There are a million loud sounds that can keep you up.
 Between the neighbor’s dogs barking, sirens howling, car engines roaring, and your kids yelling at the TV even after you’ve told them to go to bed a thousand times, the city and the suburbs are not exactly designed for a good night’s sleep.

 Sometimes noise doesn’t even have to be all that loud to keep you from falling asleep.
 If you have sensitive hearing or are a picky sleeper, the slightest sound can jolt you awake just when you’re about to drift off or even stave off sleep entirely.
 The noise that keeps you awake at night could be as simple as a ticking clock or the sound of your partner breathing.

 What’s worse is that if you wind up dealing with noise frequently, just the thought of trying to go to sleep despite the noise can be enough to excite your nervous system and keep you awake – even if the noise itself is gone!
 This is why it’s important to identify and eliminate noise that keeps you up as quickly as possible.

 The good news is this is the easiest issue to solve.
 Most of the time, you’ll know exactly what’s keeping you from falling asleep.
-And knowing the problem makes it much easier to solve, whether it’s dealing with your partner’s snoring, cutting off the kids’ TV access, or blocking street noise.
+And knowing the problem makes it much easier to solve, whether it’s dealing with your partner’s snoring, cutting off the kids’ TV access in the bedroom, or blocking street noise.